 Tip 2: If you have some bulk at the waist you can often minimize it by strategically placing a snugly wrapped hip scarf over the waist and hips or with a skirt (especially if the skirt is tucked in one of the fun ways shown on our skirt tucking page).

-How To Shorten Salawar Method 2:
+How To Shorten Pantaloons Method 2:

 Supplies: